derickdecesare/blockchain_ledger_app/README.md

 # blockchain_ledger_app
 This is an blockchain [web application](https://derickdecesare-blockchain-ledger-app-pychain-oco6ek.streamlitapp.com/) built using python and deployed using streamlit that allows users to conduct transactions and verify the integrity of the data.
+The information of the block is customized by the user and is hashed by the SHA256 hashing algorithm.
+This hash is then added to the next block to ensure the validity of the chain.
+If one block is altered then that block and all following blocks will be invalid.

 ## Before any transactions are added:
 ![empty](Images/empty.png)